US Capitol rioter who assaulted police officer gets 41 months in prison - KTVZ

 A New Jersey gym owner and former MMA fighter who punched a police officer during the January 6 riot was sentenced to 41 months in prison on Wednesday, becoming the first rioter sentenced for violence against the police during the attack.

-Scott Fairlamb pleaded guilty to assaulting a police officer and obstructing an official proceeding in August.
+Scott Fairlamb pleaded guilty in August to assaulting a police officer and obstructing an official proceeding.
+He has been in jail since he was arrested in late January and will get credit for the time he has already spent behind bars.
+Fairlamb was also the first riot defendant to plead guilty to assault.

+“It’s such a serious offense … an affront to society and to the law, to have the Capitol overrun and the function of government stopped,” said Judge Royce Lamberth, noting that the assault had struck “in the heart of our democracy.”

+Fairlamb’s sentence will likely set an early benchmark for how harshly rioters charged with violence may be punished, and it ushers in a new phase of the US Capitol riot cases, which so far have had only nonviolent defendants sentenced largely to no jail time.

 “I truly regret my actions that day.
-I have nothing but remorse,” Fairlamb said in court Wednesday, later adding to the judge: “I just hope you show some mercy on me sir.”
+I have nothing but remorse,” Fairlamb said in court Wednesday with tears in his eyes as he asked the judge for “mercy.”

-His sentence will likely set an early benchmark for how harshly rioters charged with violence may be punished and ushers in a new phase of the Capitol riot cases, which so far have only had non-violent defendants sentenced largely to no jail time.
+Fairlamb said he had disappointed his family, including his father, who was a veteran, and noted that since his arrest he has not spoken to his brother who is a Secret Service agent, “out of respect for his position and our government.”

+Fairlamb was also sentenced to 36 months of supervised release following his time in prison and will have to pay $2,000 for damage done to the Capitol.

+Before being escorted out of the courtroom, he blew a kiss to his wife, who was sitting in the front row with his sister and mother.

-Prosecutors sought 44 months in prison for Fairlamb, because of his criminal history, photos he took with an “AREA CLOSED” sign outside the Capitol — which prosecutors said show Fairlamb knew he was not allowed at the building — and messages to a friend that he’d “go again” to the Capitol.
+Prosecutors had sought 44 months in prison for Fairlamb, because of his criminal history, photos he had taken with an “AREA CLOSED” sign outside the Capitol — which prosecutors said showed Fairlamb knew he was not allowed at the building — and messages to a friend that he’d “go again” to the Capitol.

 The-CNN-Wire

-Note: This story has been updated with more from the court hearing.